UBC-DSCI/ubc-data-science-minor-faq/README.md

 # UBC Data Science minor FAQ
-Frequently asked question page to for [UBC Data Science minor](https://datascience.ubc.ca/minor).
+Frequently asked question page for the [UBC Data Science minor](https://datascience.ubc.ca/minor).

 *Formal approval for the Data Science Minor is pending.
 In anticipation of approval, we are moving forward with admissions at this time.*